Peter Gelderblom: Biography

 Peter Gelderblom is inspired by among other Earth Wind and Fire, Donna Summer and Ohio Players.
 He has worked for several years as a DJ in various clubs in Rotterdam.
 Peter Gelderblom broke through with the single "Waiting 4" in the Netherlands in 2007.
 This came in the Dutch Top 40 at number 11.

-In 2020 Peter founded the radiostation Isla 106.
+In 2020 Peter Gelderblom founded the radiostation Isla 106.